MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Edit-a-Service-Offering-or-a-Request-Offering.md

     4. In the **Language** list, either leave the default selection or select a language.

-    5. In the **Overview** text box, type a short overview that will describe the service offering that will appear on the Self\-Service Portal home page.
+    5. In the **Overview** text box, type a short overview that will describe the service offering that will appear on the Self-Service Portal home page.
 For example, type **Access to AD Group, Access to Labs**.

-    6. In the description box, type a description that will appear on the service offering page on the Self\-Service Portal.
+    6. In the description box, type a description that will appear on the service offering page on the Self-Service Portal.

 6. On the **Detailed Information** page, complete these steps:

-    1. In the **Service level agreement information** box, type a summary of the service level agreement \(SLA\) information.
-For example, type **The SLAs for these requests range from 1\-2 business days.
+    1. In the **Service level agreement information** box, type a summary of the service level agreement (SLA) information.
+For example, type **The SLAs for these requests range from 1-2 business days.
 For more information, click the link below.**

     2. In the first **Link for additional information** box, type a hyperlink that users can click to view additional information about the SLA for this service offering.